willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings.

 Check that you do not have controllers paired already, remove them, and try again.
 If problem persists restart the PC and try again.
-If that fails, see more [information about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology) section.
+If that fails, see more [information about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).

 ## Wi-Fi slows down on my notebook when motion controllers are turned on.